Stella Stocker

-Stella Prince Stocker (3 April 1858 – 29 March 1925) was an American composer and choral conductor.
+Stella Prince Stocker (3 April 1858 – 29 March 1925) was an American composer, choral conductor, and early ethnomusicologist of Ojibwe traditions.

 Life and career

 Stella Prince was born in Jacksonville, Illinois, to parents Dr. David and Lucy Manning Chandler Prince.
+Her father directed the David Prince Sanatorium in Jacksonville.
 She graduated from the Conservatory of Music in Jacksonville and the University of Michigan in 1880 with a B.A. degree, and continued her studies at the Sorbonne in Paris.
-She studied piano with Xaver Scharwenka and counterpoint and composition with Bruno Oscar Klein in New York City, piano with Frau Gliemann in Dresden, and voice with Giovanni Shiglia.
+She studied but did not graduate from Wellesley College, but did give an address at a memorial for Wellesley founder Henry Fowle Durant in 1889.
+She studied piano with Xaver Scharwenka and counterpoint and composition with Bruno Oscar Klein in New York City, piano with Frau Gliemann in Dresden, and voice with Giovanni Sbriglia.
 After completing her studies, she worked as a musician, composer and lecturer in Europe and America.
-She was considered an expert on American Indian music and culture.

-Stocker married Samuel Marston Stocker, a Duluth physician, in 1885.
-The couple moved to Duluth, Minnesota, where Stella founded and directed the Duluth Cecilian Chorale society and had a son, Arthur, and a daughter, Clara.
-Stocker died in Jacksonville, Florida.
-A collection of her papers is housed at the University of Minnesota Library in Duluth.
+In 1885, Stocker married Samuel Marston Stocker, a Duluth physician who was working at her father's hospital.
+Soon after the couple moved to Duluth, Minnesota.
+There, Stella ran the Cecilian Society music school out of the family home, and she founded and directed the Duluth Cecilian Chorale Society, which in 1900 became the Matinee Musicale.
+The latter organization succeeded in attracting many musical artists to perform in Duluth, including Augusta Öhström Renard and Edward MacDowell.

+In Minnesota, Stocker began in-depth studies of the music and traditions of the Ojibwe.
+She visited the Mille Lacs, Leech Lake, Nett Lake, Fond Du Lac, White Earth, and Red Lake Indian Reservations.
+Her photographs and diaries of the Ojibwe form an important primary source record for Ojibwe cultural traditions.
+During the course of these visits, she corresponded with other early ethnographers like Frances Densmore, and was given or gave herself the Ojibwe name O-mes-qua wi-gi shi-go-que (Red sky lady).